PavanendraBaahubali/UserTask/Readme.md

   ```
   {
-  "serviceName" ,
+  "taskName" ,
-  "serviceDescription" ,
+  "taskDescription" ,
-  "servicePrice",
-  "serviceId" -- Mandotory
+  "taskDue",
   }

   ```

   **Description**:

-- This endpoint allows users to update the details of an existing healthcare service.
-The request must include the unique `serviceId` to identify which service should be modified.
-Additionally, it accepts fields that the user wants to update, such as the `service name`, `service description`, or `service price`.
-Upon successful completion of the update, a success message is returned, confirming that the service data has been modified.
-This feature ensures that healthcare service information remains current and accurate.
+- This endpoint allows users to update the details of an existing user task.
+The request must include the unique `taskId` in url to identify which task should be modified.
+Additionally, it accepts fields that the user wants to update, such as the `task name`, `task description`, or `task due date`.
+Upon successful completion of the update, a success message is returned, confirming that the task data has been modified.
+This feature ensures that user task information remains current and accurate.

-- `serviceId` must be included to identify which record needs to be deleted.
+- `taskId` must be included to identify which record needs to be deleted.
-- `serviceId` is generated by mongoDB, when we are adding a new service.
+- `taskId` is generated by mongoDB, when we are adding a new service.

 **Example Request**